 I am an award-winning freelance math and science journalist and contributing editor at Discover magazine.
 My work has appeared in the New York Times, the Washington Post, Discover, Science News, Aeon, Wired, High Country News and many other publications.
-This year, I have the honor of being a Ted Scripps Environmental Journalism Fellow at the University of Colorado, Boulder.

 Much of my writing has been about mathematics, a passion of mine.
 For seven years, I wrote the Math Trek column for Science News, where I delighted in showing my readers how mathematics could reveal so many different facets of the world.
 I’ve also written about a wide variety of science topics, including the effort to save the Tasmanian devil and how safe it is to eat salmon.

 Sign up for my very occasional newsletter, which will mostly give news related to my book:

 The image above is called Coral Star, by Michael Field.
 Learn about the mathematics behind this artwork here.